siddharthsakriya/epl-card-revision-questions/EPL Revision/Practice Questions.md

 Q: Can modules satisfy more than one interface?
 A:

-Q: What is representation independence, give a basic example for a stack ?
+Q: Define representation independence, give a basic example for a stack ?
 A: